 - Serve each salmon filet accompanied by several roasted tomatoes and oregano sprigs for garnish, if desired.

-- The roasting of the tomatoes will vary... thickness makes the timing vary for sure.
+- The roasting of the tomatoes will vary.
+Thickness can change the roasting time for sure.
 They can go from perfect to burnt quickly, so just keep a close eye.

 - If you are counting WW Points, I suggest preparing the tomatoes with a light spray of nonstick spray instead of 1 tablespoon oil.
 You'll reduce your points that way!